-So what does this mean for beading enthusiasts and jewelry designers?
-It means that even though no one is immune to the increasing prices, the resale value of pearl jewelry will continue to climb.
-No matter what economists forecast, fashion-sensitive consumers will continue to desire these traditional fashion accessories for their luster and classic charm, and remain willing to buy these gems.
+What does this mean for beading enthusiasts and jewelry designers?
+It means that even though no one is immune to increasing prices, the resale value of pearl jewelry will most likely continue to climb, or be affected by these factors.
+No matter what economists forecast, fashion-sensitive consumers will continue to desire these traditional fashion accessories for their luster and classic charm and remain willing to buy these timeless gems.

 "Good newsletter on pearls.
 I was wondering why the price seems to climb.
 Also learning about the care of pearls.
 Thanks."

 ||We would like to share some of the customer comments we received in response to the article, "Pearls: What is Affecting the Price of Elegance?," featured in a newsletter.
 Please keep in mind that the comments expressed below are those of our customers and do not reflect the views of Fire Mountain Gems and Beads.

 "Very interesting article, thank you!!
 I always enjoy learning what affects the cost of my favorite gemstone--very informative."

 "The article on Pearls - great info.
 Learning how the pearls are grown, the environment and where they come from--very interesting."